 If and when the proper safety precautions are taken, most maritime workers' injuries can be avoided.
 Given this information, the employer has the responsibility to ensure that their vessels are safe for their employees.
 The courts refer to this as “reasonable care”.
 If an employer is using “reasonable care”, they are taking all precautions to avoid causing illness or injury to their employees.
 Each claim that is filled will seek to determine whether or not the employer was using “reasonable care.”

 Can I file a claim under the Jones Act?

 If you or a loved one has suffered from an injury on a water vessel as a result of the negligence of an employer or an unseaworthy vessel, contact us at the Davis Law Group (206) 727-4000 to hear about your legal options.
-Our award winning attorneys have over 20 years of experience in successfully handling personal injury and wrongful death claims.
+Our award winning Washington personal injury attorneys have over 20 years of experience in successfully handling personal injury and wrongful death claims.
 Our case investigators are available 24/7 at (206) 727-4000 and able to take your call any time that is convenient for you.